Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Concluding Remarks

 \section{Concluding Remarks}

-\mehdi{This paper examines how the design of short-term electricity markets influences long-term investment in distributed solar panels, where investors’ decisions are interdependent through the expected revenues \orange{earned} from participating in these markets over the panels’ lifespans.
-To analyze this relationship, we develop an investment model that links short-term market equilibria to the resulting long-term investment outcomes.
-As a key analytical tool, we introduce a unified modeling framework that derives closed-form expressions for short-term equilibrium outcomes across a broad class of market mechanisms.
-These expressions then serve as inputs to our investment model.
-Then, we focus on three representative short-term market mechanisms from the literature: a single-product real-time market, a product-differentiated real-time market, and a contract-based panel market, each reflecting a distinct approach to pricing and trading in distribution networks.
-For each, we apply our unified modeling framework followed by the investment model to derive analytical expressions for the corresponding long-term equilibrium panel capacity.} \mehdi{We then theoretically establish that the product-differentiated real-time market leads to socially optimal investment, while the single-product market results in under-investment.
-Interestingly, when solar premiums of consumers are small, our theoretical analysis reveals that the contract-based market leads to over-investment, a pattern that our numerical results confirm even at higher levels of consumer premiums.}
+\textcolor{black}{This paper studies how short-term market mechanisms shape long-term distributed solar investment, where investors’ decisions are driven by expected lifetime revenue from participating in these markets.} To analyze this relationship, we develop an investment model that links short-term market equilibria to the resulting long-term investment outcomes.
+As a key tool, we propose a unified framework that yields closed-form expressions for short-term equilibrium outcomes across a broad class of mechanisms; these expressions feed into the investment model.
+We then analyze three representative mechanisms: a \textcolor{black}{standard} single-product real-time market, a \textcolor{black}{new} product-differentiated real-time market, and a \textcolor{black}{new} contract-based panel market, each capturing a distinct approach to pricing and trading in distribution networks.
+For each mechanism, we apply the unified framework and the investment model to derive analytical expressions for the resulting long-term equilibrium panel capacities.
+We theoretically establish that the product-differentiated real-time market yields socially optimal investment, whereas the single-product market induces under-investment.
+When consumers’ solar premiums are small, we further show that the contract-based market can lead to over-investment, a pattern our numerical results confirm even for larger premiums.
+Future work includes relaxing assumptions such as uniform buy/sell pricing in short-term markets, as well as incorporating investor heterogeneity (e.g., risk preferences).

-\mehdi{Future directions include integrating centralized utility planning with the distributed investment problem and incorporating policy tools, such as tax incentives or feed-in tariffs, into our analysis of long-term investment equilibria.}